ebru/notes-from-the-day/README.md

 3. Sanitizing
 4. CSP (Content security policy)

+*"If an attacker can execute code on your domain, your JWT tokens are vulnerable.
+Our CTO has argued in the past that XSS attacks are much easier to deal with compared to XSRF attacks because they are generally better understood.
+Many frameworks, including Angular, automatically sanitize inputs and prevent arbitrary code execution." dzone*

 **CSRF: Cross-site request forgery**

 An attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.

 1. Check for the request if it comes from the same origin.
 CORS.
 2. A signed token must be provided in the request.
 JWT.

+*"Cross Site Request Forgery attacks are not an issue if you are using JWT with local storage.
+On the other hand, if your use case requires you to store the JWT in a cookie, you will need to protect against XSRF.
+XSRF are not as easily understood as XSS attacks." dzone*

 ---